risingwavelabs/risingwave-docs/docs/sql/syntax/sql-pattern-dynamic-filter.md

 ---
-id: sql-pattern-dynamic-filter
+id: sql-pattern-dynamic-filters
-slug: /sql-pattern-dynamic-filter
+slug: /sql-pattern-dynamic-filters
-title: Dynamic filter
+title: Dynamic filters
 ---

-Dynamic filter functions as a filter operator, but the filter condition contains a dynamic variable.
-It enables filtering data streams in real-time and allows a condition to be defined that incoming data must meet in order to be processed.
+Dynamic filters function as filter operators, but the filter condition contains a dynamic variable.
+They enable filtering data streams in real-time and allow a condition to be defined that incoming data must meet in order to be processed.

-The following example query returns the name of all products whose profit margin is greater than the maximum profit margin recorded in the `sales` table.
+The following query returns the name of all products whose profit margin is greater than the maximum profit margin recorded in the `sales` table.

 ```sql
 WITH max_profit AS (SELECT max(profit_margin) max FROM sales)